Christopher Micek, PhD

 Postbaccalaureate Research (2017 – 2019)

-After graduating from college, I joined Dr. Hal Blumenfeld's lab at the Yale University School of Medicine as a postgraduate research associate.
-I contributed to several projects that aimed to understand the neuromechanisms of normal and disordered consciousness, but my main project (under the supervision of postdoctoral fellow Dr. Kate Christison-Lagay) explored the mechanisms of auditory perception.
+After completing my undergraduate studies, I joined Dr. Hal Blumenfeld's lab at the Yale University School of Medicine as a postgraduate research associate.
+I contributed to several projects that aimed to understand the neuromechanisms of normal and disordered consciousness, but my main project (under the mentorship of postdoctoral fellow Dr. Kate Christison-Lagay) explored the mechanisms of auditory perception.
 I helped record and analyze intracranial EEG signals from patients with medically intractable epilepsy who performed an auditory threshold perception task.

 Observations indicated that a switch-and-wave phenomenon similar to what had previously been observed during visual perception was also present during auditory perception, suggesting the presence of a common perceptual network spanning multiple sensory modalities.